gonzalo-villegas-curulla/Hammers2Strings2Plate/README.md

 # Hammers2Strings2Plate
-2 collisions hammer-string coupled with modal plate via simple stiffness spring
+Implementation of FD collisions (hammer-string) and couplings with a modal plate.
+Coupling term: spring-like stiffness controlled.